nih-fmrif/NIMH_repro_2017_03/_episodes/11-tracking_changes_with_git.md

 Git now knows that it's supposed to keep track of `metasearch_analysis.py`, but it hasn't recorded these changes permanently in its repository yet.
-To permanently store the current state of the metasearch_analysis.py file in the Git repository we need to commit the changes that are "staged".
+To permanently store the current state of the metasearch_analysis.py file in the Git repository we need to commit the changes that are staged.
 We use the `git commit` command for this:

 ~~~